Sheldon-Lloyd/Cyber.Beast/comic/makkusu/3/page-3-script.md

 # Page 3
-Makkusu says that it can wait or he finished just in time
+Max says that it can wait or he finished just in time

-Makkusu precedes to watch Xenos'  match
+Max precedes to watch Xenos'  match

 Spike: Welcome Spike.TV I'm you're host Spike along with my color commentator Akia